 The Compensation Committee reviews the executive compensation levels of our executive officers at least annually to determine positioning to the competitive market.
 If an element of compensation is found to be below the desired target level, a recommendation may be made by the chief executive officer, or by the executive chairman in the case of the chief executive officer, to adjust that element of compensation in light of our compensation philosophy and individual performance.
 Likewise, if the review shows an element of our compensation position and movement for that individual.
 Our philosophy is not to reduce compensation, but instead to work with the various elements comprising total compensation to slow or freeze an element's growth to achieve the desired level of targeted total compensation.
-In 2013, we participated in the AON/Radford High Technology compensation survey and used peer market data from a subset of the survey to benchmark our executive positions for 2014 compensation decisions.
+In 2014, we participated in the AON/Radford High Technology compensation survey and used peer market data from a subset of the survey to benchmark our executive positions for 2015 compensation decisions.

-2014 Compensation-Setting Process
+2015 Compensation-Setting Process

-The 2014 compensation for the named executive officers was first considered by the Compensation Committee in September 2013 and approved in February and March 2014.
-In addition to reviewing executive officers' compensation against the competitive market, the Compensation Committee also considers recommendations from the chief executive officer regarding each compensation element for the executive officers who report directly to him based on the competitive market data and his assessment of their individual performance.
+In addition to reviewing executive officers' total target compensation against the competitive market, the Compensation Committee also considers recommendations from the chief executive officer regarding each compensation element for the executive officers who report directly to him based on the competitive market data and his assessment of their individual performance.
 The chief executive officer, as the manager of the executive team, assesses the named executive officers' contributions to Equinix's performance and makes a recommendation to the Compensation Committee with respect to any merit increase in base salary, target annual incentive compensation opportunity and equity awards for each named executive officer, other than himself.
 Each element of compensation is recommended to the Compensation Committee based upon the individual's performance, as well as internal equity within the framework established through the competitive market data.
 The Compensation Committee meets to evaluate, discuss and modify or approve these recommendations based on their own judgment.
-For 2014, the Compensation Committee, assisted by the executive chairman, conducted a similar evaluation of the chief executive officer's performance and approved his compensation elements.
+For 2015, the Compensation Committee, assisted by the executive chairman, conducted a similar evaluation of the chief executive officer's performance and approved his compensation elements.